 Practise common questions

-Despite the wide variety of medical devices, manufacturers and customers in the EU, there is common ground to be seen.
-The things on customers’ minds, things that worry them, catch their attention.
-Things that they’re asking manufacturers.
-You’d be surprised to hear how much different customers ask the same EU MDR questions.
+You’d be surprised to hear how much different customers ask the same MDR questions.
 Here are examples of typical inquiries:

 1.)
 What’s changing?